videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 title: Temporally coherent person matting trained on fake-motion dataset
 permalink: /person-matting
 features:
-  - "A U-Net-based deep neural network method with LSTM blocks and an attention module on skip connections"
+  - "A U-Net based deep neural network method with LSTM blocks and an attention module on skip connections"
-  - "A novel fake-motion algorithm for generating neural-network training video clips from a dataset of images with ground-truth alpha mattes and background videos"
+  - "A novel fake-motion algorithm for generating neural-network training video clips from a dataset of images with ground truth alpha mattes and background videos"
   - "Better than 8 different matting methods according to subjective evaluation"
   - "A motion estimation based method for improving the output's temporal stability"
 ---